 In all the hustle and bustle of healthy January, I really simplified my food routine.
 I ate a ton of veggies and a bit of organic protein.
 I’ve been the queen of simple meals.

-Which has been nicely balanced out with Jordan’s current gumbo obsession.
+Which has been nicely balanced with Jordan’s current gumbo obsession.

 Anyway.
 In my simple food craze, I whipped up this sauce and fell madly and deeply in love.
 It quickly went on everything from eggs to potatoes to grains to greens.
-It is delicious on top of grilled fish or chicken and wouldn’t you know it it’s even good on gumbo (don’t tell Jordan that part, he will not approve.)
+It is delicious on top of grilled fish or chicken and honestly ideal on my roasted garlic chicken with cauliflower!
+And wouldn’t you know it it’s even good on gumbo (don’t tell Jordan that part, he will not approve.)

 I love a super yummy simple sauce, especially when it’s bright green.